 Guided by an experienced facilitator, together we’ll:

-Set on a remote cliff top with spectacular views and glorious sunsets, YHA Pwll Deri Hostel is the ideal place to get off the grid, take stock and reconnect with nature.
+Set on a remote cliff top with spectacular views, YHA Pwll Deri Hostel is the ideal place to get off the grid and reconnect with nature.
 Six miles from the town of Fishguard, Pwll Deri is on the coast path within the Pembrokeshire Coast National Park.
 It’s been a Youth Hostel since the fifties and was recently renovated, earning a 4 star rating from Visit Wales.

-Accommodation is in comfortable dormitories, some with a sea view.
+Accommodation is in comfortable dormitories with sea views.
 You’ll share a room with people of the same gender.
 (There are also a few smaller rooms for those attending with a friend or 3.)
 All rooms have en-suite bathrooms and bedding is included.
 Bring a towel.

 The retreat will be alcohol free to support an atmosphere of inclusion and shared responsibility.